paperless-ngx/paperless-ngx/docs/setup.rst

     your documents before feeding them into paperless.
 Some scanners are able to do this!
 You might want to even specify ``skip_noarchive`` to skip archive file generation for already ocr'ed documents entirely.
+*   If you want to perform OCR on the the device, consider using ``PAPERLESS_OCR_CLEAN=none``.
+    This will speed up OCR times and use less memory at the expense of slightly worse OCR results.
 *   Set ``PAPERLESS_OPTIMIZE_THUMBNAILS`` to 'false' if you want faster consumption times.
 Thumbnails will be about 20% larger.
 *   If using docker, consider setting ``PAPERLESS_WEBSERVER_WORKERS`` to